celevitz/touRnamentofchampions/README.md

 ### 5c.
 Results

 -   `season`: Season number
 -   `episode`: Episode number
-- `round`: Stage of the tournament: Round 1, Round 2, Quarterfinals, Semifinals, Final}
+-   `round`: Stage of the tournament: Play-in, Round of 32, Round of 16, Quarterfinals, Semifinals, Final}
 -   `challenge`: Variable to help distinguish rounds within the same Coast & Round
+-   `coast`: Are they East or West Coast?
-- `coast`: The coast depends on how many chefs start the competition.
-If there are 16 chefs, then the coasts are: East, West.
-If there are 32 chefs, then the coasts are: East A, East B, West A, West B
+-   `region`: The region depends on how many chefs start the competition.
+If there are 16 chefs, then the region is left blank.
+If there are 32 chefs, then the regions are A or B.
 -   `y`: Numeric value to help when creating the bracket
 -   `chef`: Name of chef
 -   `commentator`: Who presented their food to the judges: Simon Majumdar or Justin Warner?
 -   `order`: When did their food get presented to the judges: Presented 1st or Presented 2nd
 -   `score_taste`: Score that chef received for the taste of their dish: values of 0- 50
-- `score_randomizer`: Score that chef received for how well they used the Randomizer: values of 0- 30
+-   `score_randomizer`: Score that chef received for how well they used the
+Randomizer: values of 0- 30
 -   `score_presentation`: Score that chef received for the presentation of their dish: values of 0- 20
 -   `total`: Total score that chef received: between 0 and 100

 ``` r
 results